-Advertising expenses for our games was \$60.7 million, \$69.1 million and \$70.3 million for the years ended December 31, 2023, 2022, and 2021, respectively.
+Advertising expenses for our games was \$47.0 million and \$60.7 million for the years ended December 31, 2024 and 2023, respectively.
 Advertising expenses are included in "Selling and marketing" expenses in the Consolidated Statements of Operations.

-Share-Based Compensation
+Stock-Based Compensation

-The Company measures compensation expense for all share-based awards at fair value on the date of grant and recognizes compensation expense over the service period on a straight-line basis for awards expected to vest.
+The Company measures compensation expense for all stock-based awards at fair value on the date of grant and recognizes compensation expense over the service period on a straight-line basis for awards expected to vest.